This post contains affiliate links for your convenience. View our full disclosure policy here.

 Learn how vocabulary impacts reading success here.

-Fluency is the ability to read a passage speed, accuracy and appropriate expression.
+Fluency is the ability to read a passage with speed, accuracy, and appropriate expression.
 More specifically, fluency is the following:

 - rapid decoding of words (speed)

 - grouping individual words into meaningful phrases (expression)